raphlcx/json2gsheet/README.md

 npm test
 ```

-Publish to npm:

-Update `package.json` with new version, make a commit, create the tag, then run:
+To publish to npm, update `package.json` with new version, make a commit, create the tag, then run:

 ```
 npm run build